This site requires a more recent version of Adobe Flash Player to function properly.

 Increased investments in advertising and representative value proposition (RVP)

 Avon has significantly increased its advertising spending over the last four years leading up to 2011 as the key strategy to support new product launches and recruit new representatives.
+Avon's advertising expenditure declined by 14% to $177 million in 2014.
 It has also initiated a Representative Value Proposition (RVP) program to improve the reward and effort equation for its representatives.
 RVP includes the Sales Leadership program, a focus on enhanced incentives and optimum discount structure, increased sales campaign frequency, improved commissions and new web-enablement e-business tools to improve the earnings opportunity for its representatives.

 How Does Trefis Modelling Work?